-AlphaMED COVIDCARE is a mobile wellness app built to help school districts reopen schools safely during the coronavirus pandemic.
+AlphaMED COVIDCARE is a mobile wellness app built to help school districts keep schools safe as new varients of COVID-19 quickly emerge, children remain unvaccinated and questions emerge about the long-term efficacy of COVID-19 vaccines.
 The public health app is the first written by a physician on the front line of COVID care in New York City.

 The app adapts to changing Centers for Disease Control (CDC) and state guidelines.
-It also incorporates experience from front-line physicians diagnosing and treating COVID patients.
-The app allows schools to certify staff and students daily to safely return to the classroom during the COVID-19 pandemic.
+It also incorporates experience from front-line physicians diagnosing and treating COVID patients and combatting new varients.
+The app allows schools to certify staff and students daily to safely return to the classroom during the continuing COVID-19 pandemic.

 "We’ve done the hard work so schools have a simple solution for the new school year.
 The app adapts to changing CDC and state guidelines and helps protect children and staff as schools reopen."

 Cardiologist/Internist at NYU Langone Medical Center

 AlphaMED COVIDCARE enables budget-conscious schools to immediately implement a COVID-19 screening process to meet local reopening guidelines.
 This app aids schools that cannot build screening centers or cannot staff temperature checks for hundreds of students each morning.
 Nursery schools, elementary schools, middle schools and high schools in the United States or around the world can use the app.

 The app aids in maintaining physical distance between staff and students.
 The app helps reduce the chances of coronavirus cases coming into private and public schools.
 It also supports in-person learning environments for the social and emotional well-being of children and teenagers.